 Dogs are especially vulnerable to many types of parasites.
 Flees and mites can make life very unpleasant for your dog whether they have an allergy to the flea’s saliva or droppings or simply from their incessant biting.
-Even more dangerous are paralysis ticks and heart worm both of which are potentially fatal.
-See your vet for the best recommended treatment of the day – treatment types are always on the improve so rather than trying keep this page updated with the best treatment please speak to your vet.
+Even more dangerous are paralysis ticks and heartworm both of which are potentially fatal.
+See your vet for the best-recommended treatment of the day – treatment types are always on the improve so rather than trying to keep this page updated with the best treatment please speak to your vet.

 Grooming your dog appropriately

-Appropriate shelter should be provided depending on the breed and your location.
+The appropriate shelter should be provided depending on the breed and your location.
 Use your common sense.
-A small hairless terrier or a whippet is not going to last long outside in subzero temperatures whereas a woolly sheep dog will probably be unfazed being kennelled outside in the snow.
+A small hairless terrier or a whippet is not going to last long outside in subzero temperatures whereas a woolly sheepdog will probably be unfazed being kennelled outside in the snow.
 Regardless of where you live or what your dog breed, your dog should always have a sheltered and dry area to rest and sleep.
 Like people, dogs prefer to have something soft to sleep on especially the thinner dogs that are less well padded.

 Many dog breeds are simply not suited for outdoor life and are best kept indoors

 Many human foods are toxic to dogs.
 Human chocolate for starters, several types of nuts including Macadamia nuts contain a toxin that can cause organ failure in dogs.
-Dogs don’t tolerate diets high in fat and not only will you be rewarded with a dogs hind flatulence if you feed them a high fat diet you will greatly shorten their life by damaging their pancreas.
+Dogs don’t tolerate diets high in fat and not only will you be rewarded with a dog’s flatulence if you feed them a high-fat diet you will greatly shorten their life by damaging their pancreas.
 Even occasional high fat treats can be dangerous with the deaths of dogs reported

 Dogs have been known to die after eating items such as the contents of a tub of margarine.